poferrari/learn-elasticsearch/README.md

 - Elasticsearch: `http://localhost:9200`
 - Kibana: `http://localhost:5601`

+## Run details
+First, we started our Elasticsearch service, then we initiated the Logstash service.

+In Logstash service, a [configuration](logstash/logstash.conf) was made to input the [PEP dataset](logstash/202401_PEP.csv) into Elasticsearch.

+Finally, we started the Kibana service for interaction with Elasticsearch through Dev Tools.

 ## Stopping the services
 To stop the services and remove the containers, use the following command: